Put the children in pairs and show the Presentation: Which role?

 Check all images, videos, links and presentation slides are suitable for your class.

-- Presentation: Brain dump.
+- Presentation: Which role?

 - Presentation: The coronation.